WDAZ-TV: WDAY Xtra

-WDAY X is a digital subchannel carried on WDAY 6.3, WDAZ 8.3, KBMY 17.3, and KMCY 14.3, airing as a primary affiliate of MyNetworkTV on KBMY and KMCY and as an independent station on WDAY-TV and WDAZ-TV.
+WDAY Xtra is a digital subchannel carried on WDAY 6.3, WDAZ 8.3, KBMY 17.3, and KMCY 14.3, programmed as an independent station, with a secondary MyNetworkTV affiliation on KBMY and KMCY.
 This subchannel airs syndicated programming, North Dakota and Minnesota high school sports, North Dakota high school state tournaments, Minnesota State University Moorhead athletics, and select North Dakota State University athletic events.
 It airs Doppler weather radar and "Storm Tracker" weather loop with easy listening music during overnights.
 It is offered on Midco cable channel 596 and Sparklight channel 29.

-WDAY X (as WDAY Xtra) became available in HD in 2014, and in 2016, MyNetworkTV programming began airing in prime time, although on KBMY and KMCY only (in Bismarck and Minot respectively) but not on WDAY or WDAZ (the most likely reason being that both of those stations broadcast to a viewing area that is currently being serviced by MyNetworkTV affiliate KRDK-TV from Valley City–Fargo).
+WDAY Xtra became available in HD in 2014, and in 2016, MyNetworkTV programming began airing in prime time on the version of the subchannel seen on KBMY and KMCY but not on WDAY or WDAZ (MyNetworkTV was seen in Grand Forks on KCPM before its license was canceled in 2020, and on KRDK-TV from Valley City–Fargo since 2021).